Want the incredible income that comes from owning a profitable business but don’t want the headaches of running one?

 Either type can be a great option and we will explore businesses in both categories below.
 We will also discuss traits that allow a business to run itself and I'll share my autopilot business system for starting a new businesses that can run itself.

-Finally I will share 12 examples of businesses that can be run on autopilot.
+Finally I will share 12 examples of businesses that can run on their own.
 There are some unconventional options included that I think you'll find intriguing.